 Day 1: We will leave Europe this afternoon for overnight flights to Windhoek in Namibia.
 Precise route recommendations will as always be provided nearer the time.

 Days 3-4: We have arranged to have use of a specially adapted VW transporter for the duration of our time in Etosha.
 These unique vehicles (along with drivers and guide) have rotating seats that allow everyone their own station to photograph using tripod heads in through large open windows: the perfect solution to working as a small group in this amazing park.
-This vehicle can accommodate 4 photographers and with the remaining individual joining me for more conventional car window photography in our vehicle everyone will get plenty of opportunity to work in these unique vehicles.
-For each of these 2 days we will explore the eastern part of the park around Namutoni, entering at dawn and basing ourselves at the best waterholes for good periods of time to allow the activity to happen and photographic opportunities to develop.
+This vehicle can accommodate 4 photographers and with the remaining individuals joining myself and Richard for more conventional car window photography.
+Everyone will get plenty of opportunity to work in these unique vehicles.
+For each of these 2 days we will explore the Eastern part of the park around Namutoni, entering at dawn and basing ourselves at the best waterholes for good periods of time to allow the activity to happen and photographic opportunities to develop.
 A short break for lunch when the light is at its harshest will be taken back at Mokuti each day.
 Etosha is excellent for all the main herbivores (elephant, zebra, wildebeest, oryx etc) as well as holding good numbers of lion, leopard and cheetah so there is plenty of excellent potential.
 We are visiting during the heart of the dry season when all of these will look to come and drink each day hence the waterhole staking strategy.

 Day 5: Our morning schedule will be the same, but during the course of the day we will be making our way to the west of the park (visiting new waterholes en-route, one of which is excellent for elephants bathing in white mud!) and basing ourselves for our final night here inside the park itself at the Okaukuejo rest camp.
 The floodlit pool here is the main attraction as it provides the opportunity to photograph black rhino most nights when they visit, and with suitable white balance and ISO’s good images of these shy animals can be achieved.